alvarosf07/computer-science-DSA/3) Algorithms/1) Algorithmic Programming Techniques/4) Sliding Window/README.md

 The sliding window technique is a versatile and efficient algorithmic approach that enables programmers to solve a variety of problems involving arrays, strings, or other sequences with optimal or near-optimal time complexity.

-The Sliding Window technique is usually used to efficiently solve problems that require searching, manipulation, or analysis of subsequences.
+The Sliding Window technique is usually a good tool to use when facing problems that require searching, manipulation, or analysis of subsequences.